omer-priel/VirtualComputer/README.md

 echo - Print text
 clear - Clear the window

-* If not exist derive, create drive
+* If not exist drive, create drive